tk-yoshimura/LandauDistribution/NumericIntegration/README.md

 ## x &lt; 0

 For negative x, do a variable transformation and use an equation with small oscillations that decay rapidly.
-However, the period is not constant.

 ![integrad nx](https://github.com/tk-yoshimura/LandauDistribution/blob/main/figures/integrand_nx.svg)